 If the STA is contained within an AP or PCP, its SME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall release the AID assigned for the indicated STA, if the state for the indicated STA was State 3 or State 4.

-If the MLD is an AP MLD, its MLDME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall release the AID assigned for the indicated non-AP MLD, if the state for the indicated MLD was State 3 or State 4.
+If the MLD is an AP MLD, its SME(#2825), upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall release the AID assigned for the indicated non-AP MLD, if the state for the indicated MLD was State 3 or State 4.

 If the STA is contained within an AP, its SME shall inform the DS of the disassociation, if the state for the indicated STA was State 3 or State 4.

-If the MLD is an AP MLD, its MLDME shall inform the DS of the disassociation, if the state for the indicated non-AP MLD was State 3 or State 4.
+If the MLD is an AP MLD, its SME(#2825) shall inform the DS of the disassociation, if the state for the indicated non-AP MLD was State 3 or State 4.

 If the STA is a mesh STA, its SME shall inform the mesh peering instance controller (see 14.3.4 (Mesh peering instance controller)) of the deauthentication.